-We will release multivariate data from Census 2021, based on the usual resident population of England and Wales.
-These data will allow you to combine different variables and look at the relationships between the data, providing you with rich insights into the characteristics of the population of England and Wales.
+We have published multivariate data from Census 2021, based on the usual resident population of England and Wales.
+These data allow you to combine different variables and look at the relationships between the data, providing you with rich insights into the characteristics of the population of England and Wales.

-We will release multivariate data from Census 2021 during phase two of the Census 2021 outputs release schedule.
-The data will be released in four stages:
+We released multivariate data from Census 2021 during phase two of the Census 2021 outputs release schedule.
+The data were released in four stages:

 28 March 2023: Data combining multiple variables, England and Wales: Census 2021.
 New functionality that will allow you to make your own datasets by selecting specific variables, classifications, and levels of geography.